 2. May Lower Blood Sugar Levels

-A study from Australia found that standing an extra two hours a day over sitting, lowered average fasting blood sugar levels by about 2%.
+A study from Australia found that standing an extra two hours per day over sitting, decreased average fasting blood sugar levels by about 2%.
 Generally speaking, the more your blood sugar levels increase after meals, the worse it is for your health.
 In another study, standing for 3 hours after lunch reduced the blood sugar spike by 43% compared to sitting for the same amount of time.
 If standing for that length of time sounds daunting, another study found that alternating between standing and sitting every 30 minutes throughout the workday reduced blood sugar spikes by 11.1% on average.

 3. Reduce the risk of chronic disease